Jump to Section

 DAD3166 Industry Studio Project

 The subject provides the experience of working on live project briefs provided by industry professionals.
-From researching on current consumer trends to developing creative ideas to execute the brief.
+From researching current consumer trends to developing creative ideas to execute the brief.
 The subject also reinforces the practice of working as a group.

 6